ludlovian/decimal/README.md

 const d = decimal(1.234)
 ```

-The sole default export is a function to create a decimal from another number.
+The sole default export is a function to create a decimal.

-A decimal is immutable and stored as an integer representing the digits, and an exponent
+A decimal is effectively an immutable integer scaled by 10^-precision.
+So it is represented by two items:
+a`BigInt` for the integer, and a number for the precision.

-representing the precision.
-So `1.23` would be stored as `123` and `2`.
-And
+So `1.23` would be stored as `[123n, 2]` and `1.230` (same number, different
-is different from `1.230`, which is stored as `1230` and `3`.
-Geddit?
+precision) would be stored as `[1230n, 3]`.

+You can create a decimal by supplying:
-The `decimal` function can take an existing decimal (which it just returns), or
+- an existing decimal (which is just returned)
-can create one from a primitive number, or a string representation,
+- a string representation - which is the preferred way to store & retrieve them.
+- an existing primitive number
-or a tuple of `[digits, exponent]`.
+- tuple of `[digits, precision]` if you want to fiddle.

-This is limited to exponents between 0 and 12 inclusive, error checking
-is minimal and we do not cope with very large or very small numbers.

-But by the time my finances are either that large or that small,
-I'll have other problems.
+And don't forget: once a decimal, always a decimal!

+Best to keep decimals as decimals forever.
+You'll only lose precision
+converting to numbers.

+There really isn't much error checking.
+It assumes you know what you are doing.

+### decimal.isDecimal(d)

+Tells you if something is already a decimal.

-### .number => number
+### .toNumber() => number

-Used to convert back to a primitive number.
+Converts back to a primitive number, but possibly loss of precision.
+Try not to use this much.
+If you are going to keep coercing back and
+forth, there's not much point in using this

 ### .toString() => string

 Provides the canonical string representation

-### .tuple => [digits, exponent]
+### .tuple => [digits, precision]

 Provides the internal storage

 ### .precision(n) => Decimal

 Creates a new decimal from this, but with the new precision.
 If precision is reduced, then
 rounding takes place.
-We just round the one regular way (nearest int, half upwards).
+We just round the one regular way (half away from zero).

 ### .add(other) => Decimal